andreuandreu/EMBERS/README.md

 - EMBERS_num.py

-to run them simply clone the repository and run
+to run them simply clone the repository and run in terminal

-python scripts/EMBERS_analy.py name
+> python scripts/EMBERS_analy.py name

+or

-python scripts/EMBERS_num.py name2
+>python scripts/EMBERS_num.py name2

 this should generate the directories tree and place the figures and related .npy files to plot them